Change Your Mind About Dating

-For those who are single, dateless and stressing about it.
+For those who are single, dateless and stressing about it, it may be time to change your mind about a few things re: dating and relationships.
 Take a moment to consider…

 Maybe you’re thinking you don’t have enough experience or that you’re not cool enough or you’re not good-looking enough to decide if someone else is good enough for you.

 It’s that sort of thinking that got you here.
 It’s time to change your mind.

 You’re the only one who gets to live your life.
 Take it seriously.
 Have standards.

 People are genuinely attracted to someone they can respect, to someone they can trust.
 If you’re constantly looking for approval for what to say and how to feel, how could anyone respect or trust you?

 The questions above are designed to change your mind—to change your mind about how you are going about dating and going about meeting new people.

 Maybe you’ve searched for tactics or strategies to make others attracted to you, to make them want to be with you, to lust for you.